 - Prepare a good profile with lots of photos, a video so the homeowners can get to see you and hear you talking

 - Look for housesits that are obviously family friendly

-- Make the applications for your housesits very personal and appropriate for the assignment and for you homesitting as a family.
+- Make the applications for your housesits very personal and appropriate for the assignment and for your housesitting family.

-Once you start it gets easier and easier!
+Once you start your journey as a housesitting family it gets easier and easier!